stellirin/docker-postgres-windows/README.md

 # PostgreSQL as a Windows container

-A Windows container to run PostgreSQL based on the [BigSQL](http://www.openscg.com/bigsql/about/) distribution.
+A Windows container to run PostgreSQL based on the [BigSQL](http://www.openscg.com/bigsql/about/) distribution, which is one of the two official distributions found on the [PostgeSQL for Windows](https://www.postgresql.org/download/windows/) download page.

 ## Intent